Associate Professor: S. Barkley

 PE 218 — Responding to Emergencies (2 credits)

 This course is for persons who are responsible for giving emergency care to the sick and injured.
 Emergency care instruction will include airway management, fracture and dislocation splinting, cervical spine immobilization, extrication techniques, emergency treatment for asthma, diabetes, epilepsy, heat illness, and various forms of shock.
-Prerequisite: PE 230; Offered Every Spring Semester.
+Prerequisite: PE 230 or Certification in First Aid and CPR; Offered Every Spring Semester.

 PE 220 — Individual and Team Sports (2 credits)